It’s Not Where We Have Been …It’s Where We Are Going!

 Legal First and Last Name

-Name of Last school attended and contact person (phone number if possible)
+Name of the Last school attended and contact person (phone number if possible)

 All students are accepted on a probationary period and only one semester at a time.
 Students are required to follow their attendance contracts and hand in assignments as per goals scheduled.
 Failure to do so will result in withdrawal from the Outreach School.